Information About System Message Logging

 Syslog Servers

 Syslog servers run on remote systems that are configured to log system messages based on the syslog protocol.
 You can configure the Cisco Nexus Series switch to send logs to up to eight syslog servers.
+If CFS is enabled, you can configure up to three syslog servers.

 To support the same configuration of syslog servers on all switches in a fabric, you can use Cisco Fabric Services (CFS) to distribute the syslog server configuration.